 The original regional water quality management plan was completed in 1979.
 Under the 1994-1995 water quality planning program, a report providing an update of and status report on the regional water quality management plan was completed.
-In 2008, the regional water quality management plan update (RWQMPU) for the greater Milwaukee watersheds (the Kinnickinnic, Menomonee, Milwaukee, and Root River watersheds; the Oak Creek watershed; the Lake Michigan direct drainage area; and the nearshore Lake Michigan area) was finalized and distributed.
-During 2009, the technical report on water quality conditions and sources of pollution in the greater Milwaukee watersheds, which is a companion to the RWQMPU, was completed.
+In 2008, the regional water quality management plan update (RWOMPU) for the greater Milwaukee watersheds (the Kinnickinnic, Menomonee, Milwaukee, and Root River watersheds; the Oak Creek watershed; the Lake Michigan direct drainage area; and the nearshore Lake Michigan area) was finalized and distributed.
+During 2009, the technical report on water quality conditions and sources of pollution in the greater Milwaukee watersheds, which is a companion to the RWOMPU, was completed.
 The Commission also participated as a member of the Southeastern Wisconsin Watersheds Trust (SWWT), which is a broadly-based organization bringing together diverse interests for the purpose of implementing the RWQMPU.
-The Commission staff serves on the SWWT Steering Council and the Science, Policy, and Strategic Planning Committees.
+The Commission staff serves on the SWWT Board of Directors and the Science, Policy, and Strategic Planning Committees.
 The Commission staff also participates as a member of the MMSD Technical Advisory Team, which is a working committee which meets regularly to consider implementation-related steps associated with the MMSD facility plan.
+In 2014, work was initiated on the development of basic land use planning data for input into the MMSD 2050 facility planning program.
+Also in 2014, work was begun on the watercourse planning and stormwater management components of the MMSD 2050 facility plan.